 - Diversify your metrics

-- Use context to showcase how adaptable you are: Providing a variety of examples from different situations and class settings can make each average grade boost more impressive.
+- Use context to showcase how adaptable you are: Providing a variety of examples from different situations and class settings can make each average grade boost look more impressive.

 - Keep your resume sleek

 - Go for fonts that are highly readable and clear so that recruiters can skim your qualifications easily.
-They don’t have much time to spend on reading, so make sure they’re able to soak in as much of your excellence as possible!
+They don’t have much time to spend on reading, so make sure they’re able to soak in as much of your academic excellence as possible!

 Be concise!
 You only have one page of resume space to spotlight your qualifications.
 Any longer than a page, and recruiters are more likely to push your resume aside than read it.

 The contextual examples you choose for your work history section tell a lot about you!
-You can use various situations and initiatives to hone the angle you want to take with your resume and demonstrate your primary values.
+You can use various classroom situations and curriculum-based initiatives to hone the angle you want to take with your resume and demonstrate your primary values.